 Freedom comes with fear.
 This is all they’ve known!
 People now have to craft their own worlds’ meaning; and the Universe is an empty place.

-We can live like Lester did, in bad faith, passively accepting a sad fate of some kind, taking little responsibility for the choices we make and dealing with the constant uncertainties of our environments; or we can take an alternative route: we can question what we’re meant to do, revolt against it and build essence into our existence by searching or rediscovering our true selves.
+We can live like Lester did before he met Angela, in bad faith, passively accepting a fate of some kind, taking little responsibility for the choices we make and dealing with the constant uncertainties of our environments; or we can take an alternative route: we can question what we’re meant to do, revolt against it and build essence into our existence by searching or rediscovering our true selves.
 But does a true self really exist?

 Before an awakening in American Beauty the characters find it easy to perform according to expectation.
 When shaken they are compelled to break free.
 To quote Rosa Luxembourg: ‘Those who do not move, do not notice their chains.’
 They must escape somewhere to define their place—to sketch purpose with the vibrancy of individuality atop dreary and superficial worlds—but where?

 This question screams the philosophy of Jean-Paul Sartre, according to whom ‘Man is condemned to be free’.